 Below are a couple of examples of how we aim to be mindful of our LGBTQ+ patients and staff.

-Using gender neutral language can allow for more open communication and leave fewer instances in which patients need to make corrections.
-It also lets them know that they’re in an environment that holds space for them to speak openly about their lives without fear of judgement.
+Using gender-neutral language can allow for more open communication and leave fewer instances in which patients need to make corrections.
+It also lets them know that they’re in an environment that holds space for them to speak openly about their lives without fear of judgment.
 Using a term like “partner” rather than terms such as “husband,” “wife,” “boyfriend,” or “girlfriend” is one example of neutral language that leaves an opportunity for all patients to discuss their lives without coming up against erroneous assumptions about their family structures.

 A simple change in signage on a bathroom door can be a nice way of showing trans and non-binary patients that you are taking them into account in your space.
 Our signs clearly state “All Gender Bathroom” which lets our patients know that we acknowledge and welcome all the wonderful and varied manifestations of gender identity.

 One of the most stubborn issues we’ve run into when it comes to inclusivity is with regard to electronic health record software.

 Although immensely helpful, these programs can sometimes provide very limited scroll-down options for gender and provides no opportunity for inquiring about preferred pronoun usage.
 The ability to be properly seen and referred to is a fundamental aspect of forging respect and visibility between practitioners and patients.

 As a way to acknowledge gender identity and preferred pronouns in patient charts, we have included a comprehensive questionnaire that is completed with your practitioner both at the beginning of your initial consultation as well as periodically throughout the course of your care here at Yinova.